-Before doing the ‘that’s just gross’ facepalm, do realize never is the extreme.
-Almost everyone has found themselves in a bind at some point in life where it’s a must to grab a dirty pair of clothes for reuse, right?
-Is there a perfect number for wears before wash everyday, though?
-If so, what is it and why?
+Before doing the ‘that’s just gross’ facepalm, do realize that never is the extreme.
+Almost everyone has found themselves in a bind at some point where it’s a must to grab dirty clothing from the laundry bin, right?
+Is there a perfect number for wears before washing?
+If so, what is it, and why?

 How Often Do You Wash Before Wearing?

 The reasoning behind the wearable timetables?
 Some cited that frequent laundering restored an ideal fit and shape of the jeans.
-On the other side, a responded pointed out that one wear is the only answer; period, and particularly when someone uses public transit.
-Solid points, but what’s the health risk of wear and reuse verses wear and wash?
-Could that hold the key to the perfect amount of times to wear your clothes before laundering them?
+On the other side, a response pointed out that one wear is the only answer, period, and particularly when someone uses public transit.
+Solid point, but what’s the health risk of wear and reuse verses wear and wash?

 Let’s delve into a bit of science before discussing laundry routines.
 Your body sheds up to 500 million skin cells per day.
-It’s also constantly oozing oils and secreting sweat.
+It’s also constantly oozing oils and secreting sweat from multiple areas.
 In other words, a lot lurks in and underneath your clothes in just one wear, much less 10 and up wears.
 Disturbing?
 Maybe.
 Gross?
 Perhaps.
 Unhealthy?
 Depends on who you ask.

-According to Northwestern University Feinberg School of Medicine’s department of dermatology instructor Dr. Steve Xu, M.D., wearing jeans ten plus times without a wash sounds gross, but it doesn’t particularly raise your odds of developing a bacterial skin infection if you’re healthy to start with.
-This is assuming your skin is in good shape to offer a barrier against infection, as wearing clothes ten plus times does allow for much more exposure to bacteria.
+According to Northwestern University Feinberg School of Medicine’s department of dermatology instructor, Dr. Steve Xu, M.D., wearing jeans ten plus times without a wash sounds gross, but it doesn’t particularly raise your odds of developing a bacterial skin infection if you’re healthy to begin with.
+This is assuming that your skin is in good shape to offer a barrier against infection, as wearing clothes ten plus times does allow for much more exposure to bacteria.

-On the other hand, director of clinical and cosmetic dermatology at Stony Brook Medicine Dr. Adrienne Haughton says that wearing clothes repeatedly can lead to oil buildup that sets you up for follicular issues and acne.
+On the other hand, director of clinical and cosmetic dermatology at Stony Brook Medicine, Dr. Adrienne Haughton, says that wearing clothes repeatedly can lead to oil buildup that can create follicular issues, acne, or infection.
 Jock itch is also a possibility, especially for guys with athlete’s foot who don their underwear and/or jeans before their socks.
-She also points out that any open wounds, eczema, or even dry skin can increase your chances of bacteria from clothing entering the skin to set up infections.
+She also points out that any open wounds, eczema, or even dry skin can increase your chances of bacteria from clothing, which can lead to infections.

 Speaking of bacteria, an ABC News report outlined a study on bacteria found on new clothes.
 Dr. Philip Tierno, director of microbiology and immunology at New York University, tested fourteen clothing items from both high-end and low-end stores, and he found everything from fecal flora to respiratory flora on them.

-Now, if new clothes are that dirty on the shelf with “flora” from others, imagine how dirty your clothes get wearing them for days in public.
+Now, if new clothes are that dirty from only being on the shelf, imagine how dirty your clothes can get from wearing them for days, and in public.
 Dr. Tierno says that such contamination can lead to everything from stomach viruses to MRSA infections.
 This means that yes, you may actually get sick from re-wearing your clothes.

 How Often Should You Really Wash Your Clothes?

-There’s no universally or scientifically backed guidelines on washing your clothes because all bodies are different, and we do different activities, different ways, in different weather conditions, and in different clothing materials.
-So, the bottom line is that how often you wash your clothes is a personal preference that you should judge accordingly.
+There’s no universally or scientifically backed guidelines on washing your clothes because all bodies are different.
+We all do different activities, in different ways, in different weather conditions, and in different clothing materials.
+So, the bottom line remains that it is ultimately up to you.

-If you want to wash regularly without sacrifice to the longevity and aesthetics of your jeans and other clothes or risking potential health issues, then turn them inside out when washing, or you can hand-wash instead.
+If you want to wash regularly without sacrificing the longevity and aesthetics of your jeans, you can turn them inside out when washing, or you can hand-wash instead.
 Dry your clothing with air or on low heat to prevent damage and shrinking, or simply hang your clothes to dry.
-You can also use less washing powder or natural options to prevent chemical deterioration of fabrics.
+You can also use less washing powder or natural washing elements to prevent chemical deterioration of fabrics.
 These options may take a bit more time, but they can definitely expand the lifespan of your favorite items.